tahoorasma/remove-from-bg/README.md

-# Getting Started with Create React App
+# Remove from Background React App

+Remove a selected item from the background, using python.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts